 - Once a short-term campaign stops there is generally no future value unless turned back on.

-The best thing about long-term tactics is that they continue to be beneficial long after you’ve done the actual work.
-As opposed to short-term marketing, long-term tactics may cost more upfront, but over the course, they will generally be more cost effective and have the potential to deliver more quality business.
+The best thing about long-term marketing for tourism is that they continue to be beneficial long after you’ve done the actual work.
+As opposed to short-term marketing, long-term tactics may cost more upfront, but over the course, they will generally be more cost-effective and have the potential to deliver more quality business.

 Some examples of long-term marketing tactics include:

 - Investing in Search Engine Optimisation to ensure your website appears for key search terms.

 - Establishing an audience of fans and engaging with them on social media.

 - Building a list of client and potential client emails so that you can continue to engage with them.
 You stand to see a 40x return on investment with email marketing.